 In recognition of the growing need to ensure that insurers are addressing climate related risks, the NAIC also adopted revisions to the 2013 Financial Condition Examiners Handbook at the end of 2012.
 These revisions incorporated risk-focused examination questions that provide examiners with needed guidance on what questions to ask insurers regarding any potential impact of climate change on solvency.
 They were specifically designed to help examiners identify unmitigated risks and to provide a framework for them when examining such risks and their impact on how an insurer invests its assets and prices its products.
 The updates made changes to the Handbooks' Exhibit B - Examination Planning Questionnaire, Glossary, Interview of Investment Management, Interview of Chief Risk Officer, Exhibit V—Prospective Risk Assessment, Investment Repository, and Underwriting Repository sections.

 Disclosure Survey Status: For the 2009 reporting year, insurers writing at least $500 million in direct premium on a group basis were surveyed at state discretion.
 Eighteen states administered the survey, with 90 insurers submitting responses.
 For the 2010 reporting year, the survey reporting threshold was reduced to $300 million in direct written premium and very few states participated in its administration.
 For the 2011 reporting year, the survey was administered by California, New York and Washington through a multi-state effort.
 The premium threshold remained $300 million, but was administered on mandatory and public basis to individual insurers regulated by the insurance departments of California, New York and Washington.
 Responses from 597 insurers, representing 72% of the U.S. insurance market were filed in PDF file format and sent to the California Insurance Department.
 For the 2012 reporting year, the multi-state initiative expanded to include Connecticut and Minnesota.
 Additionally, the survey was administered online and reported to a database created by the California Insurance Department.
 The premium threshold was reduced to $100 million in direct written premium, resulting in 1,067 insurers being surveyed, representing 77% of the U.S. insurance market.
-For the 2013 reporting year was initiated in July 2014, with Illinois joining the multi-state collaboration, resulting in about 87 percent of the U.S. insurance market.
+Administration of the survey for the 2013 reporting year was initiated in July 2014, with Illinois joining the multi-state collaboration, resulting in about 87 percent of the U.S. insurance market.